nir2002/webpack-config/README.md

   * style-loader: injects css content to 'style' tag in the 'head' element of the html.
   * sass-loader: resolves sass files.
   * file-loader: resolves files imports.

+## Server
+  * http-server: can server static files of the application.